jzhao234/expense-tracker/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the expense tracker.
-Or which ever server it tells you can be opened in ther terminal
+Or which ever server it tells you can be opened in the terminal